harihardiyan/DiracEngine/README.md

 This project is licensed under the **MIT License**.

 If you use this software in your research, please cite it as:
-> Hardiyan, H. (2024).
+> Hardiyan, H. (2026).
 DiracEngine: An Audit-Grade Framework for Topological Research in Dirac Systems.
 GitHub Repository.

 **Contact:** Hari Hardiyan - lorozloraz@gmail.com
+This repository is an AI-assisted code artifact generated via prompt orchestration.
+The author does not claim domain expertise